WillOram/AzureAD-incident-response/README.md

 -   **Create break glass global administrator accounts and ensure that these are excluded from all Conditional Access policies**

+-   **Reset passwords for known compromised accounts, revoke the account's Azure AD refresh tokens and disable registered devices** ([see this Microsoft article](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/users-revoke-access) on the different types of authentication tokens and how to revoke all access for a user)

--   **Reset passwords of all privileged Azure AD accounts and revoke refresh tokens**
+-   **Reset passwords of all privileged Azure AD accounts, revoke refresh tokens and audit registered devices**

 -   **Rotate credential material for any Service Principals that are members of privileged roles and revoke refresh tokens**

--   **Reset passwords for known compromised accounts and revoke refresh tokens**

 -   **Block legacy authentication methods and review conditional access policies that are configured**